Donaim/miseq-workflow-pres/slides.md

 </v-drag>

 <!--
 These are examples of the final reports we produce.
-On the left is a V3 tropism report, on the right is an HCV resistance report.
+On the left is a V3 tropism report, on the right is a resistance report.
 -->

 ---